 Cipla Medpro Pharmaceuticals is listed on the Johannesburg Securities Exchange and is one of South Africa’s top ten and fastest-growing pharmaceutical groups.

 The integrated facility produces empty bags and final finished pharmaceutical products on site.
-The plant has extrusion facilities for medical grade plastics operation, such as sheeting, tubing exteriors and blend systems, as well as a heatseal unit for fabrication of Viaflex bags using radio frequency welding.
+The plant has extrusion facilities for medical grade plastics operations, such as sheeting, tubing exteriors, and blend systems, as well as a heatseal unit for fabrication of Viaflex bags using radio frequency welding.

-The manufacturing process involves compounding, filling, sterilising, packaging, testing and releasing the drugs into market.
-The AICC plant produces several drugs including Vacoliter in glass bottles of capacities 200ml, 500ml and 1,000ml; and Viaflex, also called IV / Peritoneal Dialysis Solutions, in 50ml, 100ml, 200ml, 500ml, 1,000ml, 2,000ml, 2,500ml, 3,000ml and 5,000ml containers.
-The plant produces Diasol Solutions in five litre packages and Fenwal blood collection bags.
+The manufacturing process involves compounding, filling, sterilising, packaging, testing, and releasing the drugs into market.
+The AICC plant produces several drugs including Vacoliter in glass bottles of capacities 200ml, 500ml and 1,000ml; and Viaflex, also called IV / Peritoneal Dialysis Solutions, in 50ml, 100ml, 200ml, 500ml, 1,000ml, 2,000ml, 2,500ml, 3,000ml, and 5,000ml containers.
+The plant produces Diasol Solutions in 5l packages and Fenwal blood collection bags.

-The AICC plant does compounding, filling, sterilising, packaging, testing and releasing of small volume parenteral (SVP) and large volume parenteral (LVP) drugs.
-They are produced using blow-fill-seal (BFS) technology in 1ml / 2ml / 3ml / 5ml / 10ml / 20ml / 30ml.
+The AICC plant provides compounding, filling, sterilising, packaging, testing, and releasing of small volume parenteral (SVP) and large volume parenteral (LVP) drugs.
+These are produced using blow-fill-seal (BFS) technology in 1ml/2ml/3ml/5ml/10ml/20ml/30ml.
 It also produces Nebsols using BFS technology and re-sealable water and saline pour bottles.

 The plant incorporates several sustainable features such as recycling of about 100,000l of water a day, sensor-based lighting equipment and solar-powered water heaters for personal use.